 When King Dasaratha’s son Prabhu Shri Ram killed Ravan and rescued Mata Sita from his clutches and returned from Banavas after 14 years, the people of Ayodhya were overjoyed to see him.
 In the joy of his arrival, lamps were burning all over the state.
 That’s why Deepawali is celebrated every year on Kartik Amavasya and it is also called the festival of light.

-Diwali Dates 2020, Complete Information
+2020 Diwali Date, Complete Information

 Deepawali is the five days festivity that begins on Dhanteras and ends on Bhaiya Dooj.
 During the five days festivity, various rituals are followed and with Goddess Lakshmi, several other Gods and Goddesses are worshipped.